tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 === IP Geo Block ===
 Contributors: tokkonopapa
 Donate link:
-Tags: comment, pingback, trackback, spam, IP address, geolocation, xmlrpc Requires at least: 3.7
+Tags: comment, pingback, trackback, spam, IP address, geolocation, xmlrpc, login, wp-admin, ajax, security, brute force Requires at least: 3.7
 Tested up to: 4.1
-Stable tag: 1.4.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A WordPress plugin that will blocks any comment, pingback and trackback spams posted from outside your nation.
+And it will also protect against malicious access to the login form, admin area and XML-RPC from undesired countries.

 == Description ==